-When Maxine received help from the Caring and Sharing Exchange's Christmas program, she no longer felt like she was alone.
+When Maxine received help from the Christmas Exchange, she no longer felt like she was alone.
 "I was so moved I wept through the night- but they were tears of joy, knowing that someone ... recognized me as a worthwhile person and no longer a stranger."
 Maxine has since made it her life's work to improve the lot of the homeless and hungry and has received two awards for outstanding service to the community.